emilymccann/emilymccann.github.io/index.md

 Several other improvements were made during the course of this project to further enhance the security of the application.
 For instance, user input into the application is restricted so that there is only a 12 character limit for usernames and passwords, and daily weight and goal weights are only allowed a 3 digit maximum to prevent overflow.
 When entering a date for daily weights, users must choose a date from a date picker which further prevents the user from entering malicious code.
 Additionally, the LoginActivity.java file was improved so that the user must enter both a username and password to log in and create an account.
 Previously, the user was only required to enter a password for the buttons to be enabled.
 In this project, an If-Else block was added to check that both fields were not empty before allowing the user to proceed.
 Further improvements were made by converting several member variables to local variables when possible throughout the entire project to ensure that these variables would be safe from being accidentally overwritten by different methods.
 The Weight Tracker database always had defense against SQL injection attacks by using WHERE clause substitution arguments in its operations.

 Considering the improvements made to the project and the added emphasis on security, this project successfully shows my strengths in software design/engineering, algorithms and data structures, and databases.
 The skills of each category are demonstrated in the following sections, preceded by an in-depth code review that was recorded prior to making any improvements.
-The entire project file can be downloaded [here](./Weight Tracker.zip).
+The entire project file can be downloaded [here](./Weight Tracker.zip)